Sajag28/VITMAS_Task0_21BEC0032/README.md

 12.)
 Twelfth Command

-git add -A – To add all the untracked files to staging area
+git add -A – To make the all the files to be tracked

 13.)
 Thirteenth Command